snap-one/docs-driverworks/README.md

 #### Sample Drivers

 The DriverWorks SDK provides code examples as well as sample drivers which are useful in understanding some of the more complex areas of device driver development.
 The examples found here are referred to throughout the SDK documentation.
-The [Sample Drivers][10] directory serves a collection area for that code.
+The [sample_drivers][10] directory serves a collection area for that code.

 #### Table Logger Utility